 BEAUNE AND BURGUNDY

 While it’s a delightful destination at any time of the year, the celebrated wine-growing region of Burgundy is at its magical best during Autumn and Winter.
 Spend a few days discovering the highlights of Beaune, its historic centre and surrounding vineyards, or a week venturing further afield, accompanied by your guide and driver in a luxury minivan.
 Visit centuries-old family wineries, sample legendary wines—and Burgundian truffles—during private tastings, develop your knowledge of viniculture, and join in an actual wine harvest.
 Explore the renowned 15th-century Hospices de Beaune, a former hospital complex now famous for its annual charity wine auction.
 Plan your trip in early November to include a day in Dijon, the capital of the historic Burgundy region, to take in the city’s annual International Gastronomy Fair.
 Dine in a Michelin-starred restaurant or a renowned members-only wine club, or enjoy a gourmet picnic in the heart of a vineyard.
-On your own or with family and friends, whether you’re a novice or a passionate wine connoisseur, our tailored Beaune and Burgundy itinerary is designed to offer you an unparalleled immersion into the world of fine wine.
+On your own or with family and friends, whether you’re a novice or a passionate wine connoisseur, our tailored Beaune and Burgundy itineraries are designed to offer you an unparalleled immersion into the world of fine wine.

 Charles Dickens called it “one of the elegant extras in life”; Oscar Wilde held that “pleasure without Champagne is purely artificial”.
 And upon tasting it for the first time, Dom Pierre Pérignon, the Benedictine monk who is frequently (but erroneously) credited with its invention, allegedly cried out, “I am tasting the stars!”
 For all the myth and mystery surrounding the wine, one thing is true: Champagne is the world’s favorite sparkling wine.
 Visit the abbey in Hautvillers where Dom Pérignon “invented” Champagne in the 17th century, then continue to Le Gallais in Boursault for a private visit and wine tour of this beautiful the Champagne domain.
 Discover the Avenue de Champagne in Épernay, with its amazing mansions of world-famous producers such as Moët & Chandon, De Venoge, and Perrier Jouët, then stop in Reims for lunch, followed by a visit to Pommery.
 Enjoy a private tour of the cellars and wine tasting, and explore the cathedral where most of the kings of France were crowned.
 Whether your passion is for the wine itself or for the history and legend surrounding it, our Champagne itineraries offer a perfect opportunity to discover this extraordinary region.